Skip to main content

 Per-User Tool Access

-| Unrestricted | The user has full access to all MCP tools available to their role. |
+FullThe user has access to all read tools available to their role.

-| Partially Restricted | An administrator has restricted access to one or more specific tools for this user. |
+PartialAn administrator has restricted one or more read tools for this user.

-| No Access | The user's role does not grant access to any MCP tools. |
+NoneThe user's read tool access has been fully disabled, or their role does not grant access to any read tools.

 Managing Individual User Access

-Click on any user row to open the Manage MCP Access drawer, where you can:
+Select any user row to open the Manage MCP Access drawer, where you can:

-- Disable all MCP access for the user by toggling off the MCP Access switch.
+• Disable all MCP access for the user by toggling off the MCP Access switch.
 You can optionally provide a reason for the restriction.

 Tools are organized by product area (e.g., Request Manager, Live Data Map, Consent, Risk Management).
 A tool's availability depends on the user's role and your organization's product entitlements:

-- Available: The user has role-based access and the tool can be toggled on or off.
+• Available: The user has role-based access and the tool can be toggled on or off.

-- No Access: The user's role or product entitlements do not include this tool.
+• No Access: The user's role or product entitlements do not include this tool.
 It cannot be enabled by an administrator.

-- Restricted by Admin: An administrator has explicitly restricted this tool for the user.
+• Restricted by Admin: An administrator has explicitly restricted this tool for the user.

-How Restrictions Work
+How Access Controls Work

-- Product entitlements: Tools are only available if your organization has the corresponding product enabled.
+1. Product entitlements: Tools are only available if your organization has the corresponding product enabled.

-- Role-based permissions: Users can only access tools that their assigned role permits.
+2. Role-based permissions: Users can only access tools that their assigned role permits.

-- Admin restrictions: Administrators can further restrict tools that a user would otherwise have access to.
+3. Admin restrictions: Administrators can further restrict tools that a user would otherwise have access to.
 Admins cannot grant access to tools that a user's role does not permit.

-This means the MCP Tool Access settings allow you to narrow a user's access, but not expand it beyond what their role already allows.
+This means the MCP Tool Access settings allow you to narrow a user's read access, but not expand it beyond what their role already allows.

 Security Considerations